North American cougar

 The North American cougar (Puma concolor couguar) is a cougar subspecies in North America.
-It is the biggest cat in North America, with North American jaguars being fairly small.
-It was once common in eastern North America, and is still prevalent in the western half of the continent.
+It is the biggest cat in North America (North American jaguars are fairly small), and the second largest cat in the New World.
+It was once common in eastern North America and is still prevalent in the western half of the continent.
 This subspecies includes populations in western Canada, the western United States, Florida, Mexico and Central America, and possibly South America northwest of the Andes Mountains.
-It thus includes the extirpated Eastern cougar and extant Florida panther populations.
+It thus includes the extirpated eastern cougar and extant Florida panther populations.

 Taxonomic history

-As of 2017, P. c. cougar was recognised as being valid by the Cat Classification Taskforce of the Cat Specialist Group.
+As of 2017, P. c. cougar was recognized as being valid by the Cat Classification Taskforce of the Cat Specialist Group.
 P. c. costaricensis had been regarded as a subspecies in Central America.

 Description

-The North American cougar has a solid tan-colored coat without spots and weighs 25–80 kg.
+The North American cougar has a solid tawny-colored coat without spots, though the color can vary from buff to cinnamon-brown and juveniles may have mild leftover spotting.
+It weighs 25–80 kg.
 Females average 45 kg, about the same as a jaguar in the Chamela-Cuixmala Biosphere Reserve on the Mexican Pacific coast.

 Habitat and distribution

 The North American cougar lives in various places and habitats.
-Several populations still exist and are thriving in the Western United States, Southern Florida, and Western Canada, but the North American cougar was once commonly found in eastern portions of the United States.
+Several populations still exist and are thriving in the western United States, Southern Florida, and western Canada, but the North American cougar was once commonly found in eastern portions of the United States.
 It was believed to be extirpated there in the early 1900s.
 In Michigan, it was thought to have been killed off and extinct in the early 1900s.
-Today there is evidence to support that cougars could be on the rise in Mexico and could have a substantial population in years to come.
+There is evidence to support that cougars could be on the rise in Mexico and could have a substantial population in years to come.
 Some mainstream scientists believe that small relict populations may exist (around 50 individuals), especially in the Appalachian Mountains and eastern Canada.
 Recent scientific findings in hair traps in Fundy National Park in New Brunswick have confirmed the existence of at least three cougars in New Brunswick.
-The Ontario Puma Foundation estimates that there are currently 850 cougars in Ontario.
+The Ontario Puma Foundation estimates that there are 850 cougars in Ontario.

 The Quebec wildlife services also considers cougars to be present in the province as a threatened species after multiple DNA tests confirmed cougar hair in lynx mating sites.
 The only unequivocally known eastern population is the critically endangered Florida panther.
 There have been unconfirmed sightings in Elliotsville Plantation, Maine (north of Monson) and as early as 1997 in New Hampshire.

-Sightings in the eastern United States
+Sightings in the United States

-Reported sightings of cougars in the eastern United States continue today, despite their status as extirpated.
+Reported sightings of cougars in the United States continue, including in locations of their former range where they are considered extirpated.